-The Commonwealth Government has committed to recognising improved outcomes for Indigenous Australians through enabling co-design and policy implementation with Indigenous people.
-This commitment is reflected in COAG's Commitments in the Partnership Agreement for Closing the Gap.
+The Australian Government has committed to recognising improved outcomes for Indigenous Australians through enabling co-design and policy implementation with them.
+This commitment is reflected in COAG's commitments in the Partnership Agreement on Closing the Gap 2019-2029.
 The proposed Indigenous Knowledge and Engagement committee should play a key leadership role in the co-design of reforms.